Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Boot_NCN.md

 1. Restore and verify the site link for ncn-m001.

+**IMPORTANT:** If the vendor of the replaced master node has changed, before the config is reloaded, verify that the `BRIDGE_PORTS` setting in /etc/sysconfig/network/ifcfg-lan0 is based on the actual NIC names for the external site interface.

     ```bash
     ncn-m002# rsync /tmp/ifcfg-lan0-m001 ncn-m001:/etc/sysconfig/network/ifcfg-lan0
     ncn-m002# ssh ncn-m001 "wicked ifreload lan0"